 Looking for Japanese PDF lessons?

-Here you will find a growing collection of PDF lessons and Japanese worksheets on vocabulary, grammar, hiragana, katakana, kanji and more.
+Here you will find a growing collection of PDF lessons on vocabulary, grammar, hiragana, katakana, kanji, motivation, and more.

 How does it work?
 Easy.

-Just click on the links to download the PDFs for free or right click & save as to save to your computer.
+Just click on images to download the PDFs for free or right click & save as to save to your computer.

 1. How to Learn Japanese: A Guide for BEGINNERS ONLY.